Dr Barrie Lewis DC practises from 56 Groenekloof Road, HILTON, South Africa.

 His greatest achievement was a 120 km flight in his ancient Ka6, achieving a height of 14,000 feet above ground level.

 He believes in living life to the full, at full speed.
 He stops only to do the meanest Sudoku he can find.

 He keeps his Dutch up, fulfilling his love of music by listening to classicfm.nl reputedly the most popular classic music station in the world.

-Blogging at Chiropractic Help, Chiropractic Books and Bernard Preston.
+Blogging at Chiropractic Help and Bernard Preston.

 It's no longer a closely kept secret that Bernard Preston is my nom de plume; I, Barrie Lewis, chose to use a pen name to protect the identity of very real people found hidden between the pages of my books; I suffer from attention deficit too, and have done all my life.

-Attention deficit Bernie tells how all my life I have suffered from ADHD; and despite it have live a very full and exciting life.
+All my life I have suffered from ADHD; and despite it have live a very full and exciting life.
 I am greatly concerned today that at the whim of teacher or psychologist a child can be put on mind altering drugs like Ritalin.

 Medication is very often a cheap and nasty alternative to facing up to some of the harsh realities of life.
 The obese type II diabetic doesn't need insulin; he needs to exercise and change his diet so that it excludes all high glycemic foods, and thus lose weight.